“What is Your Weakness?” Job Interview Question

 Why Does the Hiring Manager Ask the ‘What Is Your Weakness?’ in a Job Interview?

-An interview is about knowing you as the candidate.
+An interview is about getting to know you as a candidate.
 Your CV and resume are both pieces of a puzzle, and the hiring manager wants to know who you are beyond that.
-When interviewing candidates, employers want to determine the personality types pertaining to their company.
+When interviewing candidates, employers want to determine the personality types of their company.

 They want to relate what you can and cannot do to your resume and determine if you are (indeed) the right candidate fit for the role.